 What are your trademark brand colors, and how do you use them to create a message that will get your point across?
 Is your marketing message synonymous with your brand's presence online?
 How do you use color psychology to engage, and how does your audience interact with your design?

 Also, never forget how easy it can be to repurpose content for your omnichannel eCommerce strategy.
-Since some types of content are top and some bottom-funnel, you will need to make an alteration here and a tweak there, of course.
-However, having a content library that's agile is essential.
+Since some types of content are top-funnel and some bottom-funnel, you will need to make adjustments here and a tweak there, of course.
+However, an agile content library is essential.

-Being able to repurpose a blog post and create some beautiful email design or use an in-store banner as inspiration for a creative infographic can help level up the omnichannel experience your brand offers.
+Being able to repurpose a blog post email design can help level up the omnichannel experience your brand offers.

 The Brands That Nailed Omnichannel Marketing for eCommerce